1796-1806 Lewis & Clark Era Front Closing Gown

 Pattern is available in 3 sizes: Small (Bust 32-36), Medium (Bust 38-42), and Large (Bust 44-48).
 Please see back cover photo for sizing chart, fabric and notion requirements.
 Please choose correct size.

-** Sizes Small (8-14) and Medium (16-20) of this item are currently out of stock.
+** Size Large (22-26) of this item is currently out of stock.
 I hope to have more soon.
 I do sincerely apologize.
 To be notified when this item is back in stock, please enter your email address below, and click on Submit.